"Before anything else, preparation is the key to success." - Alexander Graham Bell -

 Prepare yourself!
 Familiarize yourself with the company.
-Visit its home page, read through the annual report, look for news articles, for example, via Google or Bing News, ask your friends, etc.
+Visit its home page, read the annual report, look for news articles, for example, via Google or Bing News, ask your friends, etc. Note

 Be aware of surprises.
 Your interviewers may, for example, test your foreign language skills by bringing in a native speaker.